TheRealAnonymous008/quartz/content/details/game design/lenses/Lenses for the Process.md

 * Relevant lenses: [[Lenses for Game Design - Lenses#15.
 The Eight Filters|Eight Filters]], [[Lenses for Game Design - Lenses#16.
 Risk Mitigation|Risk Mitigation]], [[Lenses for Game Design - Lenses#17.
 The Toy|The Toy]], [[Lenses for Game Design - Lenses#18.
 Passion|Passion]]

 ### Good Games Are Created Through Playtesting
-* Playtesting is about getting people to come play the game to see if it engenders the experience for which it was designed.
+* Playtesting is about getting people to come [[Lenses for the Player|play]] the game to see if it engenders the experience for which it was designed.
 * Playtesting may seem like an invitation for others to hate on your game.
 However, it is necessary to find the flaws of the game as soon as possible.

 * *It is a prototype for the game experience*.